 If this does not meet your requirements the

 --no_inband_parameter_sets option can be used to switch the

 codec ID to

 avc1 (i.e., using out-of-band parameter sets).

-This is often a requirement for SSAI workflows or legacy playback devices where the handing of or creation of media with in-band codec parameters is not fully supported.
+This is often a requirement for SSAI workflows or legacy playback devices where the handling or creation of media with in-band codec parameters is not fully supported.

 Overall, storing remixed MP4s on remote storage should provide sufficient performance, although caching them might be worth considering: Cloud Storage Reducing Latency.
 However, when playlists from which remixed MP4s are generated are very long (several hours), resulting remixed MP4s become too large for Origin to perform well when fetching them from remote storage (as Origin needs to read the index from the remixed MP4 for each request it serves out).
 In such cases, store remixed MP4s locally or on NFS.